Cultivating a Crop of Young Engineers in Rural Nebraska

 This year, Reinmuth and his students decided to enter the contest again and have already won another $50,000 worth of technology for their school by becoming a top 10 national finalist team for the second year running.

-“It’s just thrilling to me to be able to put my mind to [a project like this] and with hard work and teamwork we’ve all made this happen,” said Rachel R., a Junior and member of the Solve for Tomorrow team.
+“It’s just thrilling to me to be able to put my mind to and with hard work and teamwork we’ve all made this happen,” said Rachel R., a Junior and member of the Solve for Tomorrow team.

 For their contest submission this year, Reinmuth guided the students in designing and building a prototype water filtration system for washing machines that prevents microplastic particles from contaminating waterways.